On an orange background, also coloured orange, an electron micrograph shows bacteria being attacked by bacteriophages.

 How do I become a member of the network?

 We welcome all phage enthusiasts who would like to enrich the network.
-Please fill out our contact form.
+Please fill out our contact form below.
 As soon as the Scientific Steering Committee has decided on your admission, you will be kept informed about future events and news.

 DZIF TransPhage Net Governance and Policy